Shoestring (TV series): Synopsis

 Eddie Shoestring is a former computer expert who has resigned after suffering a nervous breakdown.
 In those days computers were large bulky machines with open reel tape drives creating considerable noise.
 In one episode Shoestring visits such a computer room and finds it mentally distressing.
 Following a period of convalescence, Shoestring has turned his hand to private detective work.
 His landlady, barrister Erica Bayliss, arranges for him to investigate a potential scandal involving an entertainer who works for the local Radio West.

 After sorting the matter out, Shoestring visits Radio West to brief his client who has just chaired an unsuccessful planning meeting to come up with new programme ideas.
-Inspired by a sketch of herself made by Shoestring, Radio West's receptionist Sonia proposes that he is hired as the station's "private ear" to present a weekly broadcast entitled 'The Private Ear of Eddie Shoestring', in which members of the public are offered his services in order to investigate cases affecting them, such as disappearances or the unsolved deaths of loved ones.
+Inspired by a sketch of herself made by Shoestring, Radio West's receptionist Sonia proposes that he be hired as the station's "private ear" to present a weekly broadcast entitled 'The Private Ear of Eddie Shoestring', in which members of the public are offered his services in order to investigate cases affecting them, such as disappearances or the unsolved deaths of loved ones.
 At first, Shoestring drives an old Hillman Hunter, but when this is destroyed, he purchases a bright orange Ford Cortina estate.
 The final episode was a Christmas special.
 The episode "Find The Lady" featured singer Toyah Willcox and allowed her to perform some of her own material in character.
-The building used to portray the Radio West premises is actually a multi storey car park between Queen Charlotte Street and Welsh Back.
+The building in Welsh Back utilised to portray the Radio West premises was owned by the GPO at the time, and is now a block of flats, Riverside House.

-Almost a year after the show finished, Bristol's first independent radio station was started under the name of Radio West on 27 October 1981.
+Almost a year after the show finished, Bristol's first independent radio station was started under the name of Radio West on 27 October 1981, broadcasting on 238 metres medium wave - almost the same wavelength as the 237 metres ascribed to Radio West in the show.
 In 2022, Shoestring was the subject of 'Eddie Shoestring's Bristol', a documentary presented by Xander Brett for Burst Radio.